Portfolio

 Infinite Coin Tosses [paper]

-Research paper for Stanford’s MATH 101: Math Discovery Lab (Winter 2024)
+Research report for MATH 101: Math Discovery Lab (Winter 2024)

 Topics: Probability Theory, Continuous Random Variables